LEARN CHESS WITH DAVID

 ~Helena S.

 Welcome!
 My name is David Bennett.
 I am a United States National Master and international Candidate Master of chess and absolutely love everything about the "Royal Game."
 Just as I put everything I've got into every chess match, I give my all during each moment with my students, dynamically tailoring my instruction to meet the unique needs of each of my students.
 It brings me great joy to help my students achieve victories -- whether that means an "aha!" moment of understanding, winning a tournament, or improving your executive decision-making skills.
 I enjoy working with people of all ages and skill levels and with a diverse array of goals.
 My students will tell you that I bring a great deal of passion and energy to each lesson; I want to share everything I know with my students.
 I truly want to see my students achieve their goals.
-Inquire about lessons here.

 A few things about me

 I am an actively competing National Master & International (FIDE) titled Candidate Master, ranked #1 in Washington, D.C. as of July 2019.
 (Just moved to northern VA but still teaching all around the area.)
+I've trained 5 DC champions.

 I am VIRTUS certified, which entails a rigorous background check and training to ensure a safe environment for all.
 I've also completed the Stewards of Children and DC Mandated Reporter Trainings.